Wheatgrass Benefits For Health

 With hundreds of vitamins, minerals, & phytonutrients all balanced for what the body needs, wheatgrass is a powerful superfood.
 Thousands of health-conscious people drink this juice daily to experience the amazing wheatgrass benefits for health, and you can too.

-10’s of thousands of people over the past nearly 40 years who regularly drink wheatgrass have reported they experience these amazing health benefits*
+Thousands of people over the past nearly 40 years who regularly drink Perfect Foods’ wheatgrass have reported they experience these amazing health benefits*

 > Total Body Health Improvement

 Mental & Physical